 Here are a few of the many reasons why a laptop for astrophotography is a good choice:

-- The software can be used to help with focusing.
+• The software on a laptop can be used to help with focusing.

-- Using a cooled camera can help reduce noise in your photos.
+• A laptop enables you to use a cooled camera which helps reduce noise in your photos.

-- guiding can be used to make longer sub-exposures of many minutes.
+• guiding software can be used to make longer sub-exposures of many minutes.

-- Plans for imaging sessions can be run automatically.
+• Plans for imaging sessions can be run automatically on a program such as the Astrophotography Tool.

-- At the right time, the software can also be used to do a meridian flip.
+• At the right time, the software can also be used to do an automatic meridian flip and a quick re-location of your target.

 Find out more about the different kinds of computer equipment you can use for astrophotography.
 A great video from Nico Carver.